 The link between coffee and acrylamide has not been fully proven yet but it is possible that there is a link.
 Just get ready to start seeing more cancer labels warning Californians about the potential dangers of the popular steamy drink.

-If a harmful product has caused you substantial physical injuries, call a California product defect lawyer to help you determine whether you have a case.
+If a harmful product has caused you substantial physical injuries, call a California defective product lawyer to help you determine whether you have a case.